ai-model-match/backend/README.md

 - An active Flow is considered an available Flow to serve incoming requests.
 - If any Flow is available or any Flow is picked to serve an incoming request, the fallback Flow will be used, even if not active.

-### Rollout Strategy Rules
-- The Rollout Strategy is not needed for incoming requests, but based on its rules, can impact which Flow could serve the next incoming requests.
-- The Rollout Strategy configuration can be updated only in INIT status.

 ### Picker Rules
 - You cannot send a request to a not active Use Case.
 - You can send a Correlation ID to ensure the same Flow will serve correlated requests.
 - Correlated requests will count once for statistics on Flows and Rollout Strategy.
 - CorrelationID has a validity period that can be personalize in ENV vars (default 6h), after that time, new request with same CorrelationID will be considered as new.
 - Feedback can be sent based on the CorrelationID, so ensure they are sent within the Correlation validity period.

 ```mermaid
 flowchart LR